sigfredonin/Z80-John-Bell-80-280/README.md

 I was not sure that a 2716 programmed around 1980 would still be readable, but in fact it contains only a few bits in error far from the test program, which occupies the first 18 bytes.
-The test program outputs a two-byte count, 0000..FFFF, to the two ports on the PIO.
+The test program outputs a two-byte count, 0000..FFFF, to the two PIO ports.

 ### EPROM Reader